Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 ## Updating the game's state collection

 In the previous section we've created our stream of state collections.
-In this section we'll look at the streams of reducer functions that modify a state collection.
+In this section we'll look at the streams of reducer functions that modify the state collection.
+There are five of them -- `player`, `coins`, `cannon`, `cannonballs`, and `finish` -- each stream handling different parts of the state collection.

 ### Handling the ship's movement

-The first stream returns a reducer function that updates the player's position.
-In other words each value the player stream emits is a function that receives the current state collection and returns an updated state collection.
-To do this we map the emitted values of the events stream to `(state) => { return state.doSomething(); }`.
+The `player` stream returns a reducer function that updates the ship's position.
+That means each value the player stream emits is a function.
+That function receives the current state collection and returns an updated state collection.

+To do this we first map the values of the events stream to `(state) => { return state.doSomething(); }`.

+The reducer then uses a few Immutable.js methods. `get` and `getIn` both let us read values from the collection. `getIn` can take a variable amount of layers and return nested values.
+The `mergeDeep` function let's us merge a nested object into the Immutable.js collection.

 ~~~js
 const player = events.map(([clock, input]) => (state) => {